TimSC/mergecam/README.md

 glcam
 =====

-Propriatary code for webcam and opengl video tool
+Proprietary code for webcam and opengl video tool